Fivell/policies/src/pages/policies/systems_access_policy.md

    the Issue as Done, adding any pertinent notes required.
 The Security Officer or Privacy Officer then grants requested access.
-   - New accounts will be created with a temporary secure password that meets all requirements from [§7.12](#7-12-password-management), which must be changed on the initial login.
+   - New accounts will be created with a temporary secure password that meets all requirements from [Systems Access Policy](systems_access_policy), which must be changed on the initial login.
    - All password exchanges must occur over an authenticated channel.
    - For production systems, access grants are accomplished by adding the appropriate user account to the corresponding LDAP group.